hikeventures/hikeventures.github.io/_posts/performance/2015-10-20-Suunto-Traverse-Ambit3-differences.markdown

 Personally, I like the new look of the Suunto Traverse more than the design of the old Suunto Ambit3.
 Also, the wrist strap of the Suunto Traverse feels somewhat more comfortable than the one on the old Suunto Ambit3.

 ---
+## Suunto 3 Fitness
+The Suunto 3 Fitness is the latest watch from Suunto and weights 36 grams.
+It's possible to connect to the Suunto app to measure speed and distance and tracks your route on your smartphone.

 ## Suunto Spartan Trainer Wrist HR